suyunjing-su/OpenList-Docs/docs/guide/drivers/thunder.md

 The webpage will automatically redirect to the mobile number verification page.

 After completing the verification, the page **will not** refresh automatically.
 Please check the console.
-The `creditkey` shown below is the required password.
+The `creditkey` shown below is the required key.

 ![Console Output](/img/drivers/xunlei/output.png)